Green Ambassador Certificate

 BIODIVERSITY

-Amir Omar, a first-generation American, is the current Mayor of Richardson, Texas.
-Formerly a City Council member, he is known for initiatives like “Tree the Town” and community gardens that promote sustainability and civic engagement.
-With extensive experience in business and technology, he continues to lead Richardson with a focus on service, innovation, and community development.
+Amir Omar, a first-generation American, is Mayor of Richardson, Texas, and former City Council member.
+Known for initiatives like “Tree the Town” and community gardens, he promotes sustainability and civic engagement, leveraging his business and technology experience to lead Richardson with innovation, service, and community development.

 -